 In 2005, the Province of Ontario amended the Dog Owners' Liability Act (DOLA) to include broad powers to deal with dangerous dogs in general, as well as a ban on new pit bulls and restrictions on existing pit bulls.

-The amendments will prohibit anyone from owning, breeding, transferring, importing, fighting or abandoning pit bulls in Ontario.
+The amendments prohibit anyone from owning, breeding, transferring, importing, fighting or abandoning pit bulls in Ontario.
 The definition of a pit bull under the Act includes: pit bull terrier, Staffordshire bull terrier, American Staffordshire terrier, American pit bull terrier or a dog that has an appearance and physical characteristics that are substantially similar to any of the aforementioned dogs.

-The regulations stipulate that effective October 28, 2005, restricted pit bulls must be leashed and muzzled in public, and spayed or neutered.
+Restricted pit bulls must be leashed and muzzled in public, and spayed or neutered.
 The onus of proof that a dog is not a pit bull, or that it is a restricted or "grandfathered" pit bull, will lie with the owner of the dog.

 Charges can be brought against any dog owner whose dog has bitten or attacked or behaved in a manner that poses a menace to the safety of persons or domestic animals or where the dog owner did not exercise reasonable precautions to prevent a dog from doing any of the aforementioned.

-Changes to the Penalties under the Dog Owners' Liability Act include:
+Penalties under the Dog Owners' Liability Act include:

-$10,000 fine and or six months in jail (previously $2000 and no jail time)
+- $10,000 fine and or six months in jail

-$60,000 fine for corporations (previously no distinction for corporations)
+- $60,000 fine for corporations

-The court may also make restitution orders requiring convicted persons to make compensation to the victims.
+- Restitution orders requiring convicted persons to make compensation to the victims.